CONSIDERATIONS FOR OWNER-OCCUPIERS

 01 pre-screen & MONITOR

-Employees should wear a face mask at all times while in the workplace for 14 days after exposure.
+Employees should wear a face mask at all times while in the workplace.
 Standards should be set for the approved use of face masks and gloves.

 02 personal protective equipment